RandomNinjaAtk/docker-amtd/README.md

 ## Features
 * Downloading **Movie Trailers** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
   * Connects to Radarr to automatically download trailers for Movies in your existing library
+  * Downloads trailers using youtube-dl automatically
+  * Names trailers correctly to match Kodi/Plex naming convention
+  * Embeds relevant metadata into each trailer

 ## Supported Architectures